-The amount of the Amended and Restated Tax Receivable Agreement liability is an undiscounted amount based upon currently enacted tax laws, the current structure of the Company and various assumptions regarding potential future operating profitability.
+The amount of the Amended and Restated Tax Receivable Agreement liability is an undiscounted amount based upon currently enacted tax laws, including the Tax Act, the current structure of the Company and various assumptions regarding potential future operating profitability.
 The assumptions reflected in the estimate involve significant judgment.
-As such, the actual amount and timing of payments under the Amended and Restated Tax Receivable Agreement could differ materially from our estimates.
+For example, if our structure were to change or our annual taxable income were to increase, we could be required to accelerate payments under the Amended and Restated Tax Receivable Agreement.
+As such, the actual amount and timing of payments under the Amended and Restated Tax Receivable Agreement.
 Any changes in the amount of the estimated liability would be recorded as a non-compensation expense in the condensed consolidated statement of operations.
 Adjustments, if necessary, to the related deferred tax assets would be recorded through the "provision (benefit) for income taxes".

-The cumulative liability relating to our obligations under the Amended and Restated Tax Receivable Agreement as of March 31, 2017 and December 31, 2016 was \$512,874 and \$513,610, respectively, and is recorded in "tax receivable agreement obligation" on the condensed consolidated statements of financial condition.
-The balance at March 31, 2017 reflects a payment made under the Amended and Restated Tax Receivable Agreement in the first quarter of 2017 of \$736.
+As described in Note 15, the Tax Act reduced the U.S. corporate tax rate from 35% to 21%, which required the Company to remeasure the tax receivable agreement obligation.
+Pursuant to the change in the U.S. corporate tax rate, in 2017, the Company reduced the tax receivable agreement obligation by \$202,546.
+The cumulative liability relating to our obligations under the Amended and Restated Tax Receivable Agreement as of March 31, 2018 and December 31, 2017 was \$277,215 and \$310,275, respectively, and is recorded in "tax receivable agreement obligation" on the condensed consolidated statements of financial condition.
+The balance at March 31, 2018 reflects a payment made under the Amended and Restated Tax Receivable Agreement in the three months ended March 31, 2018 of \$33,060.